joshbrew/HEG_Arduino/README.md

 2. Open the Arduino IDE, make sure the Nano is selected in the Board tab, as well as the correct Port.

 3. Upload the HEG_Arduino.ino sketch to the Nano with the Arduino IDE or with the correct libraries in your preferred IDE (e.g. Visual Studio).
-Use the IDE's serial monitor unless you prefer a 3rd party one or want to write your own program (stay tuned for mine).
+Use the IDE's serial monitor  to view the output, unless you prefer a 3rd party one or want to write your own program (stay tuned for mine).

 4. See in HEG_Graph.png, the higher square peak is the IR, the lower one is the Red light.
-That's what you should expect to see from the sensor.
+That's what you should expect to see from the sensor in the serial plotter.
 Make sure the sensor is properly insulated from all light other than the direction of your forehead.
 It will absorb light through the back, for instance.

 5. Uncomment the baseline, ratio, and score printing to see that in the console once you have verified the signal is good.
 Play around with the sample rates in the sketch.